matthias-reis/carda-gatsby/content/articles/2021/08/omelette-du-fromage-1.md

 The four wrote, recorded and mixed their album in only two weeks in the Swiss studio Mecanique.
 To be precise, this means: the band got access to an abandoned school in the tiny mountain village of Bruson, where they set up a mobile studio and made an album that was sent to the pressing plant just 15 days later.

 "Omelette du Fromage" is a power package without excuses.
 You can feel the fun the musicians must have had during their recording sessions in every note.
 When listening to it, you can finally forget all the nonsense that is flying around our ears at the moment for 39 minutes.
-Please enjoy it to the fullest!
+So please enjoy it to the fullest!

 <YouTube id="APNyDhLHWSw" />